 Photo by Elijah Lovkoff, La Popa Convent Cartagena Colombia

-Cartagena offers museums to suit every taste, providing a great way to pass the hottest hours of the day.
-Also when it rains in Cartagena, visiting a museum is a fantastic option!
+Cartagena offers museums to suit every taste, some of them are even free.
+A museum visit is also a great way to pass the hottest hours of the day, or to do something interesting when it rains in Cartagena.
 Here is a selection of some of the best museums in Cartagena:

 Museum of the Inquisition: Visiting the Palace of the Inquisition and its museum in Cartagena’s Old Town is a must for people interested in history.
 The museum teaches you about the cruel methods and tools of the Spanish Inquisition and their impact on the Colombian people.

 Zenú Gold Museum (Museo del Oro Zenú) This free museum, hosted in a colonial mansion, exhibits artifacts spanning 6000 years of pre-Hispanic culture and history in the Colombian Caribbean region.
-Its highlight is an impressive collection of gold and tumbaga objects, crafted by the Zenú indigenous people who lived in various Colombian regions prior to the Spanish Conquest.
+Its highlight is an impressive collection of gold and tumbaga objects, crafted by the Zenú indigenous people who lived in Colombia regions prior to the arrival of the Spanish.

 Casa Museo Rafael Núñez: The house of former Colombian president Rafael Núñez, a beautiful historic building in the Cabrera neighborhood, has been turned into a museum and showcases his remarkable life through period furniture, documents, photographs, and personal objects.
 Admission is free.